kevinkicho/k-language-learning-app/README.md

 ## 🙏 Acknowledgments

 - Google Cloud for translation and TTS services
-- Google for the Gemma language model
+- Google for the Gemini AI
 - Next.js team for the excellent framework
 - Drizzle team for the ORM
 - The open-source community for various dependencies

 ---

-**Note**: The AI features require downloading the Gemma model (~2GB).
-The app works without the model but with limited AI functionality.
+**Note**: The AI features require a Gemini AI API key.
+Get your free API key from [Google AI Studio](https://makersuite.google.com/app/apikey).